marcoantonioni/daffy/daffydoc/docs/Tips-and-Tricks/Common-Issues.md

 If you run into issues with your install, please take the time to read the output of the script.
 In most cases, the output will give you a clear indication of what the problem is and in some cases how to fix it.

-When reading the output during an error, always read all messages starting from the top of your console output.
+When reading the output during an error, always read messages starting from the top of your console output.
 Daffy will try to find as many errors as it can, so **ALWAYS** start at the **top** of your output.